simonpratt/test-runner/README.md

 ## About

 This is a proof of concept for running tests (or other distributed tasks) within a kubernetes cluster or docker environment.
-The core functionality is to spawn and track jobs based on the user provided start and discover commands for any given container.
+The core functionality is to spawn and track jobs based on the configured start command for any given container.

+Future work could include improvements to the test discovery/selection process, test run prioritization, and a parallel mode to work with services like cypress dashboard.

 ## Usage